 If you’re planning to visit the Space Needle (which is right next door) as well, then this 3-hour combo tour is a great idea as it includes access to both sites and costs just $62 USD – which is a great deal!

-13. Experience the Magic of the Paramount Theatre
+13. Experience the magic of the Paramount Theatre

 Catch a show at the Paramount Theatre and get swept away by its charm.
 It’s like time-traveling to the glam 1920s – so chic and so lively!
 From Broadway shows to stand-up comedy, the theatre’s diverse lineup promises a memorable evening out.

-14. Take Off at the Boeing Factory
+14. Take off at the Boeing Factory

 Aviation buffs, this is your mecca.
 The Boeing Factory tour is fascinating – it’s not every day you get to see planes being born!
-The Future of Flight exhibit gives a peek into the advancements in aviation technology, thrilling both young and old.

-15. Cheers in the Ballard Neighborhood
+15. Have drinks in the Ballard Neighborhood

 Last on this list of the best things to do in Seattle is the hipster-filled Ballard neighborhood!